 I’ve read that poverty can defined as having an inability to choose, but for several years I have been able to beam into almost any lifestyle that’s taken my fancy.
 I have learned Sri Lankan martial arts and met astronauts.
 In the same week, I have walked through Arctic snow and Amazonian rain.
 I have swum with sharks, locked eyes with polar bears, witnessed the march of emperor penguins.
-I competed in bobsleigh – and won a medal.
+I competed in bobsleigh – and even won a medal.
 I was awarded a certificate of gratitude from the Japanese government, only the fourth foreigner to receive it at the time (Lady Gaga and Justin Bieber were my predictable contemporaries).
 I have travelled extensively enough to have opinions on olive oils and know that I dislike Paris and LA.
 I have eaten entire constellations of Michelin-starred food, meals much better than those I was served during lunch receptions with royals, or dinners followed by cigar-smoking with ambassadors.
 None of them could have guessed that my first job was on a market stall at 15, that I’d been expelled from school, or that at 18 I was fired from McDonalds for theft and quickly handed over to the police.

-As time tumbled past, I turned out to be uncommonly suited to being travel writer and photographer.
+As time tumbled past, I turned out to be uncommonly suited to being a travel writer and photographer.
 I don’t mean I’m great as either, but I am competent in both and, just as crucially, I work well on the road: I don’t get any kind of motion sickness; I write most prolifically on planes; I tolerate jetlag well; I average food poisoning less than once a year, which is respectable considering I’m normally travelling for seven or eight months of each one.